-Therefore any condition that creates a non-compliant LV will produce a S4, while any condition that creates an overly compliant LV will produce a S3 (as described above).
+Therefore, any condition that creates a non-compliant LV will produce a S4, while any condition that creates an overly compliant LV will produce a S3 Heart Sound.

 A S4 heart sound can be an important sign of diastolic heart failure or active ischemia and is rarely a normal finding.
-Diastolic heart failure frequently results from severe left ventricular hypertrophy (LVH) resulting in impaired relaxation (compliance) of the LV.
+Diastolic heart failure frequently results from severe left ventricular hypertrophy (LVH), resulting in impaired relaxation (compliance) of the LV.
 In this setting, a S4 is often heard.
-Also, if a person is actively having myocardial ischemia, adequate ATP can't be synthesized to allow for the release of myosin from actin, thus the myocardium is not able to relax and a S4 will be present.
+Also, if an individual is actively having myocardial ischemia, adequate ATP cannot be synthesized to allow for the release of myosin from actin; therefore, the myocardium is not able to relax, and a S4 will be present.